 If you intend to enter physical therapy, occupational therapy or athletic training graduate program, the unique combination of courses and laboratories experience with a primary emphasis on functional anatomy, physical assessment and exercise prescription provides a strong preparation for admission into graduate schools.

-You’ll have the option to specialize in one of the program concentrations: Fitness and Wellness or Applied Physiology.
+You’ll have the option to specialize in one of the program concentrations: Exercise Physiology or Sports Medicine & Rehabilitation.

-This concentration provides an excellent academic foundation by blending core kinesiology courses with key prerequisite courses required for graduate programs in physical therapy, chiropractic medicine, occupational therapy, exercise physiology, sports nutrition, sports psychology, biomechanics, or other healthcare programs.
+This concentration provides an excellent academic foundation required for graduate studies in physical therapy, chiropractic medicine, occupational therapy, athletic training, sports psychology, biomechanics, prosthetic and orthotics, and other allied health programs.

 In the kinesiology field, it’s essential for professionals to be able to communicate well with others.
 Through courses such as music, art, speech and literature, you’ll learn more about people from different backgrounds and with different values and how you can connect with them professionally, effectively and graciously.

 And with courses in English, Bible and history, you’ll learn skills in critical thinking through analyzing, evaluating and synthesizing information and ideas.
 What’s more, you’ll grow in your knowledge of God’s Word and be better prepared to make a defense for the hope that is in you, with gentleness and respect.

 You will typically find that courses in business, coaching, nutrition, psychology, and public health are most helpful in preparing you for a job in the health and fitness industry or for post-graduate study.
 If you are unsure of what electives would be best for you, our kinesiology faculty are happy to discuss with you the courses that would be best suited for your degree.